 If “What matters to you?” is the question that lives at the heart of the Scott Center, “What are you doing about it?” acts as our heartbeat.

 Our mission—both on campus and off—is to expose the changing needs of people and the planet.
 By giving learners the tools they need to identify their interests, we empower them to turn ideas into sustainable impact.
 We embrace local and global challenges through partnerships that drive these projects towards long-term systemic change.
-We’re proud of the impact our community has created over the past two years— and are even more excited for what is still to come!
+We’re proud of the impact our community has created over the past five years—and are even more excited for what is still to come!

 Two-Year Impact Report

 “In one soul, in your soul, there are resources for the world.”

 RALPH WALDO EMERSON

 Each of us, whether we are 4 or 94, has the potential to reach beyond ourselves and make a difference in the world.
 This belief guided the creation of the Scott Center for Social Entrepreneurship at Hillbrook School in partnership with the Scott Foundation two years ago.
 Emerson’s quote is both a reminder and a call to action: while all of us possess this transformative potential, we must ask ourselves repeatedly, “what matters to me and what am I doing about it?”
 These are the questions that ground social entrepreneurship education at Hillbrook and beyond.
 It takes a certain kind of boldness to commit to social entrepreneurship education.
 By helping our students achieve their dreams, we unleash the full force of the world’s most powerful resource: imaginative capital.